 It should be noted that the revenue from these car parks is not only used to support LHC operations, but is also used for a wide range of community projects, each of which supports both the fishing and tourist industries and ultimately assists in ensuring that the town remain sustainable for many years to come.

-Prior to a contract being agreed with AS Parking Services in 2012, all ticketing and penalty notices were handled by ‘in-house’ staff.
+Prior to a contract being agreed with A S Parking in 2012, all ticketing and parking charge notices were handled by ‘in-house’ staff.
 This practice was curtailed after allegations of nepotism and favouritism were made against certain members of staff with regards to local people, family and friends.
 LHC’s car parks began to be seen as a ‘local’ asset to be used by local people as they saw fit, as opposed to its true function as the primary finance generator and ‘life blood’ of Looe Harbour Charity.

 As custodians of the Charities finances, The Commissioners realized that these practices had to be stopped.

-Parking penalties have been imposed from contractual onset, to act as a punitive deterrent.
+Parking charge notices have been imposed from contractual onset, to act as a punitive deterrent.